hadipourh/BDP/README.md

 Minisat is the default SAT solver for STP.
 However, we strongly recommend installing cryptominisat and call the cryptominisat solver when you run STP solver.

-2. The structure of the source codes and their functions.
+2. The structure of the source codes and their functions

 The files marked by * are all independent, so you do not need to worry about the dependencies among them.
 Below the comments line "file for modeling BDP for ciphers", there are 7 directories.
 We list the structure of "AES_4_keydependent" in one directory, and it is similar for the other 6 directories.
 ----------------------------------------------------------
 |---- Submission_ToSC

     # file for modeling matrix
     *|---- Matrix_if_then_else.py
     *|---- Matrix.py